Zimbocu/Neural-Networks/README.md

 # Neural-Networks
-Neural Networks with Sequential and Functional API
+Neural Networks training with using different datasets